bfattori/js-date-fiddler/README.md

 ### .init

 This will reset the fiddler to the seed date.
-All subsequent operations begin from the seed date.
+All subsequent operations begin from the seed date, and the operation is reset to `.set`.

 ---